Skip to content

 1 NATS node down (R3)No data loss, brief leader electionAutomatic

-Chatto instance downLoad balancer routes to healthy instancesAutomatic
+Chatto server process downLoad balancer routes to healthy server processesAutomatic

 Minority of NATS nodes downReads and writes continue normallyAutomatic